Pierre Léonce Détroyat

-Biography

 He was born at Bayonne (Basses-Pyrénées).
 He studied at the École Navale, took part in the Crimean War, and in the subsequent expedition to China, and accompanied Archduke Maximilian to Mexico as Under-Secretary of State for Naval Affairs and chief of the military cabinet.
 During the Franco-Prussian War, he was for a time in command of the camp at La Rochelle.
 From 1866 to 1869, he was a member of the staff of La Liberté, which he edited from 1869 to 1876.
 He subsequently founded Le Bon Sens, and L'Estafette, the latter a conservative and Bonapartist journal.
 In 1885-86 he edited the Constitutionnel.

 Works

 His works include the following titles: